Why is fundraising important for the school?

 What is the school currently raising funds for?

 Within the last few years the school has expanded, yet our playground facilities have not.
-In consultation with the school council a plan has been drawn up to make our playground facilities stimulating, exciting and most importantly to allow for more space!
+In consultation with the School Council a plan has been drawn up to make our playground facilities stimulating, exciting and most importantly to allow for more space!
 Due to the cost and scale of the overall project, it has been broken down into 3 phases, the first being a trim trail area for the children to enjoy during break time and lunch time.
-The overall project will cost in the region of £10,000 which will include all of the various extras that have to be paid for (such as ground work, removal of a wall/fencing, safety checks etc.).
+The overall project will cost in the region of £30,000 which will include all of the various extras that have to be paid for (such as ground work and safety checks etc.).
 Whilst this is a large sum of money, it has been at the top of the children's request list for a number of years now and will allow for great physical engagement during their free time.
 The design below gives a suggestion as to how the completed project may look (this is an exemplar only and has been designed with initial ideas, the final designs and project may differ to what is shown):